 And there will sure to be more in the future…

-We’re glad to report that two WAVM Alumni, who aren’t working in communications, are doing well in their respective fields.
+Although many WAVM students venture into the communications, some have exceeded in other fields as well.
 Russ Arena, Class of 1975, has a growing family, is the Chief Pilot for Raytheon, and flies all around the world.
 Cheryl Striker, who graduated circa 1988, is working at the U.S. Embassy in Egypt.